Top Ten Greatest Hip-Hop Songs Named 'Intro'

 3 Intro - Meek Mill

-On Meek's 'Intro' he's angry and hyped up as if he's going to war with every other living rapper.
+In Meek's Intro, he's angry and hyped up as if he's going to war with every other living rapper.
 He hypes himself up and explains why nobody can mess with him or his style.
-Champions, 2018.
+The song is from his album Championships (2018).

 4 Intro - JAY-Z

-Don't be fooled by Jay's mellowish vocals, he's hungrier than any emcee has ever been.
-Jay-Z's at the point of his career where he's essentially created a 'Dynasty' with his label and crew.
-Certainly wasn't from his most celebrated album but the storytelling and flow intro is definitely welcoming.
+Don't be fooled by Jay's mellow vocals.
+He's hungrier than any emcee has ever been.
+Jay-Z is at the point in his career where he's essentially created a Dynasty with his label and crew.
+It certainly wasn't from his most celebrated album, but the storytelling and flow in the intro are definitely welcoming.

 5 Intro - Clipse

-A hood intro where the two brothers from Virginia of the duo, Clipse, Pusha T and No Malice describe their story.
+A hood intro where the two brothers from Virginia, part of the duo Clipse - Pusha T and No Malice - describe their story.
+The track is featured on Lord Willin' (2002).

 6 Intro - Logic (2021)